Mitra98t/Flavor/flavor_book/src/introduction.md

 ## How to read this book

-The book is structured as a sort of _diary_ journaling the development of NovaScript.
+The book is structured as a sort of _diary_ journaling the development of Flavor.
 For that reason the chapter will not follow a logical structure, but instead will follow the production timeline.
 This means that we can go back to describing the design of the language at any moment